How to Guide Children’s Behaviour in a Positive Way

 Encouraging Empathy

-Help children see things from another person’s perspective.
-Use stories or real-life situations to discuss others’ feelings.
-For example, ask, “How do you think your friend felt when you shared your toy?”
-This encourages them to think about others’ emotions.
+Help your child think about another person’s feelings.
+Use stories or real-life moments to talk about other views.
+Ask, “How do you think your friend felt when you shared your toy?”

 Celebrating Emotional Milestones

-Acknowledge their efforts to manage emotions or show empathy.
-Praise them when they express feelings constructively.
-For example, say, “I’m proud of you for telling me how you felt.”
-Positive reinforcement motivates them to continue practicing these skills.
+Notice your child’s efforts to manage emotions or show empathy.
+Praise them when they express feelings with words.
+Say, “I’m proud of you for telling me how you felt.”

 Credit: guelphfamilyhealthstudy.com